-Why?
 Because “reserves” represent coal that is readily evident as a result of ongoing mine operations, while “resources” include all those areas known to contain coal but have yet to be actually quantified by direct exposure due to the mining process.
 In-place U.S. coal resources (the entire estimated volume that is within the earth) totals 10 trillion short tons,[ii] and would last over 10,000 years at today’s consumption levels.
 Alaska is estimated to hold more coal than the entire lower 48 states.
-(While the EIA’s estimate of recoverable coal reserves in Alaska is 2.8 billion short tons[iii], geological estimates by the US Geological Survey put the in-place figure at over 6 trillion short tons.[iv]) Combined, all these US coal resources may contain the energy equivalent of 35 trillion barrels of oil.
+(While the EIA’s estimate of recoverable coal reserves in Alaska is 2.8 billion short tons[iii], geological estimates by the US Geological Survey put the in-place figure at over 6 trillion short tons.[iv]) The total US coal resource base may contain the energy equivalent of 35 trillion barrels of oil.
 While such figures are speculative and incorporate some coal resources that may not be economically viable with today’s technology, the future is full of promise.
 The US’s coal resources are clearly vast.

-Coal as Fuel.
 In additional to its pivotal role as an affordable source of electricity, coal can also be converted into liquid fuels – gasoline, diesel, and jet fuel – as well as into an alternative to liquid natural gas (LNG) for use in synthetic and industrial gases.
 South Africa currently produces much of its liquid fuel from coal, using a process pioneered and used by Germany prior to World War II.
-China has built two coal-to-gas plants in the Northwestern part of the country, piping the synthetic gas to its populated cities in order to reduce smog, and has approved construction of two additional coal-to-gas plants.
+China has built two coal-to-gas plants in the Northwestern part of the country, piping the synthetic gas to its populated cities in order to reduce smog and has announced plans for dozens of coal gasification plants across Inner Mongolia and Shanxi and Xinjiang Provinces.
 Many nations, including our own, are exploring methods by which coal can be utilized in newer and cleaner forms.
 Coal can also be converted into a stable and inexpensive heat source for the production of ethanol.

 [i] Energy Information Administration, International Energy Statistics,http://www.eia.gov/cfapps/ipdbproject/IEDIndex3.cfm?tid=1&pid=7&aid=6 http://www.eia.gov/cfapps/ipdbproject/IEDIndex3.cfm?tid=1&pid=7&aid=6